sagemath/trac_to_gh/Issue 8409.md

 CC:  mvngu

 As of Sage 4.3.3, Sage will not build on Solaris 10 (SPARC).
-This lists all the items which I'm aware are needed to allow Sage to build, and pass all doctests.
+This lists all the items which I'm aware are needed to allow Sage to build, and pass all then normal doctests, excluding the long ones.

  == Hardware used for testing ==